Arnt Førland

 Arnt Førland (born 10 July 1964) is a Norwegian former international motorcycle speedway rider, who rode in 2004 Speedway Grand Prix of Norway and is a three-time Norwegian champion.
 He represented the Norway national speedway team during the final of the 1995 Speedway World Team Cup.

 Career

-In 1989, he won the Scandinavian Longtrack championship.
+In 1989, Førland won the Scandinavian Longtrack championship.

 Førland was a three-time champion of Norway, winning the Norwegian Championship in 1989, 2004 and 2005.
 As part of the Speedway World Championships, he competed in the Nordic Speedway final on multiple occasions.

-On 29 September 2013, he was taken to hospital following a serious crash, riding for his Swedish team Valsarna during the 2013 Swedish speedway season.
+On 29 September 2013, Førland was taken to hospital following a serious crash, riding for his Swedish team Valsarna during the 2013 Swedish speedway season.